lxylxy123456/uberxmhf/bug_070/README.md

 In git `968ebcefa`, completed set up of LAPIC timer.
 A problem is that LAPIC timer is not as accurate as PIT, but we can live with it.

+### APIC

+Found a bug in XMHF, see `bug_074`.
+The problem is that XMHF does not allow guest to send INIT-SIPI-SIPI to "All Excluding Self".
+However, XMHF itself boots APs this way.

+### SMP console

+When booting SMP LHV in XMHF, the console cannot be accessed.
+See `bug_075`.